Phillip Dutton is a US event rider who has ridden at seven Olympics and won at five-star level.

 “I turned up in this country with a couple of thousand dollars and a horse, but if you show that you’re committed, it’s a great country for people to help you,” he says.

-He has now ridden at three Olympics for the US and won his first individual medal, bronze, at the 2016 Games in Rio, riding Mighty Nice, one of a number of horses found for him by Irish sport horse agent Carol Gee, who uses the prefix Fernhill.
+He has now ridden at four Olympics for the US and won his first individual medal, bronze, at the 2016 Games in Rio, riding Mighty Nice, one of a number of horses found for him by Irish sport horse agent Carol Gee, who uses the prefix Fernhill.